My work is an attempt to figure that out.

 Fast facts time.

 20 years old.
 Born and raised in a sleepy Northern VA suburb– heaven for wholesome neighborhoods but hell for writers with minds that can’t rest.
-Third-year senior at Virginia Polytechnic Institute and State University (lol, aka Virginia Tech) in Blacksburg, VA, my favorite place on earth and probably the entire galaxy.
+Third-year senior at Virginia Polytechnic Institute and State University (Virginia Tech) in Blacksburg, VA, my favorite place on earth and probably the entire galaxy.
 No joke.
-I’m graduating one year earlier than expected in May 2021 with double BA degrees in English Literature and Language (oh come on, you totally saw that one coming!
-Don’t I give off serious English major energy?) and Communication Science and Social Inquiry– oh, and I also have a minor in Public Health.
-Definitely a workaholic.
-Not proud.
+I’m graduating one year earlier than expected in May 2021 with double BA degrees in English Literature and Language and Communication Science and Social Inquiry, with a minor in Public Health.
+I want to use my passion for storytelling and art in the realm of health education and advocacy.

-I started this website when I was 13 freaking years old.
-A child!
-It’s evolved since then, but if you scroll back far enough, you’ll be able to read my cringey coming-of-age poems about middle school boys that didn’t like me back even though I’d slip melodramatic love letters into their lockers.
+I started this website when I was 13 years old.
+Feel free to time travel through my archives.
+You’ll be able to read my humiliating coming-of-age poems about middle school boys that didn’t like me back even though I’d slip melodramatic love letters into their lockers.
 In retrospect, it was probably because of that.

 I don’t like to think of myself as someone that can fit in a singular discipline of thought.
 My passions intersect and mingle.
 I can’t make up my mind about one focus because I downright refuse to.
 Scopes are limiting, and I’m a creature of conflict and contradiction.